Simon van der Meer: Work at CERN

 For the new SPS machine constructed in the early seventies, he proposed that the generation of the reference voltages for the bending and quadrupole supplies should be based on measurements of the field along the cycle, and gave an outline of the correction algorithms.
 His proposal resulted in the first ever computer-controlled closed-loop system for a geographically distributed system, as the 7 km circumference SPS was; this was a no simple feat for the early 1970s.
 Measurements of the main magnet currents were introduced only later, when the SPS had to run as a storage ring for the SPS p–pbar collider.

-Van der Meer's accelerator knowledge and computer programming meant he developed very sophisticated applications and tools to control the antiproton source accelerators as well as the transfer of antiprotons to the SPS Collider for Nobel-winning discoveries.
-The AA and AC pbar source complex machines remained from 1987 to 1996 the most highly automated set of machines in CERN's repertoire of accelerators.
+Van der Meer's expertise in accelerators and computer programming enabled the development of complex applications and tools to manage the antiproton source accelerators and the transfer of antiprotons to the SPS Collider.
+Between 1987 and 1996, the AA and AC antiproton source complex was among the most automated systems within CERN's accelerator infrastructure.